monikastrah/431-2020/quizzes/quiz1/quiz1.md

 - in TA office hours,
 - in class or before/after class on Tuesday 2020-10-06,
 - via email except through **431-help at case dot edu**

+Again, you are welcome to consult the materials provided on the course website, but you are not allowed to discuss the questions on this quiz with anyone other than Professor Love and the teaching assistants and you must do so by sending an email to 431-help at case dot edu or by making a private post to the instructors on Piazza.
+That way, we can track what's been asked.
+We will not guarantee that questions received after 9 AM on Wednesday 2020-10-07 will be answered in a timely fashion, but otherwise, we will try to keep up.

 ### When Should I Ask for Help?